 The purpose of the audit is to reconcile any outstanding debts, under-payments or over-payments, or any other way that the government owes you money or you owe the government money.

 If you have a regular longevity retirement and retire at the end of the month, your last (probably held) paycheck will be for the end-of-month pay period in the month in which you retire.
-For example, if your first day of retirement is 1 June, your last paycheck will be on 1 June (or the previous business day, if 1 June falls on a weekend or holiday.)
-Your mid-month pay should not be affected.
+For example, if your first day of retirement is 1 June, your last payday (probably held) will be on 1 June (or the previous business day, if 1 June falls on a weekend or holiday.)
+Your mid-month pay, in the previous month, should not be affected.

 First Military Retirement Pay

 Military retirement is paid monthly, in arrears (after it is earned.)
 Your first retirement paycheck should arrive on the first of the month following your first month of retirement, or the previous business day if the first falls on a weekend or holiday.

 For example, if your first day of retirement is 1 June, you should receive your first retirement pay on 1 July, or the previous business day.
 Then again every month on the 1st, or the previous business day.